ZIMBABYE – The Trip

 Physically protected by the Zambezi River to the north and the steep escarpment (which rises to over 1,000 m from the valley floor) to the south, this 676,600 ha provides shelter for immense congregations of Africa’s large mammal populations which concentrate in its flood plains.
 The Mana Pools are former channels of the Zambezi River, an example of erosion and deposition by a large seasonal river.

-While black rhino has disappeared since the property’s inscription, huge herds of elephant and buffalo, followed by zebra, waterbuck and many other antelope species and their associated predators including lion and hyena migrate to the area each year during the dry winter months.
-The river is also famous for its sizeable numbers of hippopotamus and Nile crocodile.
+While black rhinos have disappeared since the property’s inscription, huge herds of elephants and buffalo, followed by zebra, waterbuck and many other antelope species and their associated predators including lion and hyena migrate to the area each year during the dry winter months.
+The river is also famous for its sizeable numbers of hippopotamus and Nile crocodiles.
 Resident and migratory birdlife, with over 450 species recorded, is also abundant.
 Threatened species include elephant and hippopotamus, lion, cheetah and wild dog.
-Leopard and brown hyena, classified as near threatened, and a large population of Nile crocodile, are also protected.
+Leopard and brown hyena, classified as near threatened, and a large population of Nile crocodiles, are also protected.

 The Eastern Highlands are a series of mountainous areas near the border with Mozambique.
 The highest peak in Zimbabwe, Mount Nyangani at 2,593 m (8,507 ft) is located here as well as the Bvumba Mountains and the Nyanga National Park.
 World’s View is in these mountains and it is from here that places as far away as 60–70 km (37–43 mi) are visible and, on clear days, the town of Rusape can be seen.